MaxFrequency/MFQ/content/2024 Posts/February 2024/The Weight of an Impossible Dream.md

 Casey needed help.
 Casey needed community.
 Casey needed accountability.
 He shared the weight of his dream and succeeded.

 And I've been learning that lesson myself as of late.
-I've taken the opportunity found in [[An Update – November 2023 Edition – Where's the Writing?|losing my job]] to restructure, rebuild, and grow.
+I've taken the opportunity found in [[An Update – November 2023 Edition – Where's the Writing|losing my job]] to restructure, rebuild, and grow.
 I've been apart of this [Practical PKM cohort](https://www.obsidianuniversity.com/cohort) by [Mike Schmitz](https://mikeschmitz.com/about/).
 I've started journaling.
 I've gone back to counseling.
 I'm working on being intentional with my life, family, and goals.
 I think that's why Casey's video resonated with me.

 You can't shoulder the weight of your goals, dreams, and aspirations alone.
 You need help.
 You need community.
 You need accountability.